dimitry-ishenko-rpi/rgb-led/README.md

-# Raspberry Pi RGB LED Strip Controller
+# Raspberry Pi RGB LED Controller

 ![background](background.png)

-Control an RGB LED Strip through the web browser.
+Control RGB LED on your Raspberry Pi through a web browser.
 This is a companion to my project on [Hackaday.io](https://hackaday.io/project/162126-raspberry-pi-rgb-led-strip-controller).

 ## Getting Started